 You can also kick off the opening weekend at the Innings Festival, a two-day concert in Tempe that has featured performers like the Foo Fighters, Eddie Vedder, St. Vincent, Sheryl Crow, and Band of Horses.

 It also includes lots of baseball-themed activities and appearances by baseball stars at several different stages.
 If you or anyone in your family is a baseball fan, you may want to plan your trip to Arizona for this time of year.

 With so many great events and places to visit in Arizona in winter, it’s the perfect time to book a long trip and thoroughly explore the state.
 You might even make an annual trip and become a snowbird yourself!

-Are you planning a trip to Arizona in winter?
+Are you planning a trip to Arizona during the winter months?
 Have any questions?
 Let us know in the comments!